2020 Vision: New Books for Schools

 So, at the start of a new decade, our plea to schools, to parents, who can afford it, to PTAS and to school governors in 2020 is to buy inclusive and representative books.
-These books have the power to transform children’s lives and learning experience and increase understanding and empathy across the entire school.
-We know budgets are tight, that some schools are asking parents to supply vital pieces of equipment and they often don’t know where money is coming from, but when you’re book buying for the school, please ensure that your shelves are packed with diversity.
+These books have the power to transform children’s lives and learning experience.
+They have the power to increase understanding and empathy across the entire school.
+We know budgets are tight, that some schools are asking parents to supply vital pieces of equipment and they often don’t know where money is coming from.
+But when you’re book buying for the school, please ensure that your shelves are packed with diversity.

 Ten books to help you start diversifying your bookshelf

-- Mixed by Arree Chung: Is a simple tale about colour and the importance of living peacefully alongside each other.
-It’s a brilliant book for starting conversations about race and skin colour as well as differences between communities of people and the importance of living together in harmony and equality.
+Is a simple tale about colour and the importance of living peacefully alongside each other.
+It’s a brilliant book for starting conversations about race and skin colour.
+As well as differences between communities of people and the importance of living together in harmony and equality.

-- Julian is a Mermaid by Jessica Love: A beautiful story about a little boy who sees some ladies dressed likes mermaids and wants to dress like them.
-At its simplest this is a story about being true to yourself and the importance of acceptance, both of yourself and others.
+A beautiful story about a little boy who sees some ladies dressed likes mermaids and wants to dress like them.
+At its simplest this is a story about being true to yourself and the importance of acceptance.
+Both of yourself and others.
 But can also be a good opener for discussions about LGBT issues and gender identity.

 Buy them in a book box here